 Do inmates receive money when they are released?

 Yes.
 This is often known as gate money.

-Inmates initially releasing from an institution on parole or suspended sentence or discharge will leave with a minimum of $50 "gate money".
-This gate money will come from the inmate’s account.
+Inmates initially releasing from an institution on parole or suspended sentence or discharge will leave with a minimum of $50 gate money.
+This gate money will come from the account of the inmate.
 If the inmate has less than $50 in their account, the State will supplement the amount needed to allow the inmate to leave with $50.
-Inmates releasing from an institution a second or subsequent time who received state issued gate money on a prior release on this sentence, will not receive gate money from the State.

 Do inmates receive anything that shows they have completed their sentence?

 All inmates completing their final prison sentence either from a DOC facility, parole or suspended sentence will receive a Discharge Certificate.